 With every mortgage, there are requirements that the borrower must meet in order to get one.
 There are different requirements for each type of loan such as a down payment of a certain amount, a minimum credit score, citizenship, etc. Because USDA Guaranteed Home Loans don’t require a credit score or a down payment, there are more eligibility requirements that the buyer must meet.

-Since this type of loan had families with low earning incomes in mind, there is an income requirement.
+Since this type of loan had families with low earning incomes in mind, there is a household income requirement.
 While most loan types want to make sure that you are earning enough money to comfortably make your mortgage requirements, a USDA guaranteed home loan requires that the buyer earn up to 115% of the region’s median income.
-While you are able to earn more than the average, you can’t be earning too much because this program is intended for those who can’t afford a conventional mortgage and areas with expensive price tags.
+While you are able to earn more than a moderate-income, there are income limits where you can’t be earning too much because this program is intended for those who can’t afford a conventional mortgage and areas with expensive price tags.
 Similar to a FHA Loan, the buyer will have to provide proof that they have been employed by the same employer for at least 2 years.

-Calculating Debt to Income Ratio for a USDA Guaranteed Home Loan
+How to Calculate Your Debt-to-Income Ratio for a USDA Home Loan

 The Debt to Income (DTI) Ratio is the comparison of your income to your monthly financial obligations, but it can also help you to calculate how much you can actually afford in terms of paying for a home.
 The DTI ratio for a USDA loan is set at 29/41.
 The first number is called the front-end ratio and the second number is the back-end ratio.